 Morning Snack: Citrus Swirl – The great Dole Whip v.
 Citrus Swirl debate we discussed in our 1-day Magic Kingdom Plan becomes a non-issue now, because you have a morning to try each of them and then make an informed decision as to where your allegiances lie.
 It’s like democracy in action…or something like that.

-If you take a 4 hour break, easily half of that could be lost.
 While sleeping during Hall of Presidents may not work for everyone, if you think it will work for your kids, give it a shot.
 If they are really zonked, they’ll likely fall asleep within the first 5 minutes.
 That is, unless you’re raising little Rutherford B. Hayes aficionados.

-The shops on Main Street are open 1 hour after the park closes, so don’t feel rushed as you leave–but remember, you have to do all of this bright and early the next morning (or a future morning, if you’re not doing Magic Kingdom on consecutive days).
+The shops on Main Street are open roughly 1 hour after the park closes, so don’t feel rushed as you leave–but remember, you have to do all of this bright and early the next morning (or a future morning, if you’re not doing Magic Kingdom on consecutive days).

 Magic Kingdom Mountain Range – Start with Space Mountain, then bounce to the other side of the park for Big Thunder Mountain Railroad followed by Splash Mountain.
 Take a photo at each (pics or it didn’t happen) and brag to your friends on social media about your glorious achievement.
 It’s basically as big of an accomplishment as reaching the summit of Everest.
 (The one in Animal Kingdom…and probably the actual mountain, too.)
 If you have kids who are too young to do these attractions, consider repeating some of the Fantasyland itinerary from Day 1.